-The Mayor will approve the policies for the Crossrail BRS for 2025-26 via a Mayoral Decision in late January or early February but they are not expected to change from those in place in 2024-25.
-The \pounds 75,000 rateable value threshold will be reviewed in 2026-27 to consider the impact of the next scheduled national business rates revaluation in April 2026.
+The Mayor approved the policies for the Crossrail BRS for 2025-26 via Mayoral Decision in February.
+The £75,000 rateable value threshold will be reviewed in 2026-27 to consider the impact of the next scheduled national business rates revaluation in April 2026.
 The actual BRS and MCIL receipts will depend on the sums collectable by the local planning authorities in London.